CalebEverett/caleb-keyrock-task/README.md

 {
 “spread”: 2.72,
 “asks”: [
-    { exchange: "binance", price: 8491.25, amount: 0.008 },
+    { exchange: "binance", price: 8491.25, quantity: 0.008 },
-    { exchange: "coinbase", price: 8496.37, amount: 0.0303 },
+    { exchange: "coinbase", price: 8496.37, quantity: 0.0303 },
     ...
     ],
 “bids”: [
-    { exchange: "binance", price: 8488.53, amount: 0.002 },
+    { exchange: "binance", price: 8488.53, quantity: 0.002 },
-    { exchange: "kraken", price: 8484.71, amount: 1.0959 },
+    { exchange: "kraken", price: 8484.71, quantity: 1.0959 },
     ...
     ]
 }
 ```

-Here you can see arrays of [ price, amount ] values in JSON representation - but your solution will be streaming from a gRPC server.
+Here you can see arrays of [ price, quantity ] values in JSON representation - but your solution will be streaming from a gRPC server.
 Values here are made up examples and do not represent what your solution should output.

 You should do this from the Web-socket endpoints the exchanges offer (see links below for docs).
 We want to be able to provide a pair (that will exist in the exchanges) and have your code stream the spread and the top 10 asks and bids for each exchange, on every change of any order book.